-- (1) A 10% bleach solution with water will be prepared in a 3-gallon low-pressure sprayer that is dedicated to the project.
-The bleach solution must be prepared immediately prior to use, and each time decontamination activities will be occurring. - (2) Remove mud and other biological residues from surfaces by rinsing and scrubbing.
-Equipment surfaces must be free of debris and other material before decontaminating. - (3) Sample transport coolers will be decontaminated with freshly made 10% bleach solution in the low
+- (1) Bleach solution (10 or 20%) with water will be prepared in a 3-gallon low-pressure sprayer that is dedicated to the project.
+The bleach solution must be prepared immediately prior to use, and each time decontamination activities will be occurring.
+Use caution if spraying 20% bleach to avoid creating an inhalation hazard. - (2) Remove mud and other biological residues from surfaces by rinsing and scrubbing.
+Equipment surfaces must be free of debris and other material before decontaminating.

-- pressure sprayer.
+- (3) Sample transport coolers will be decontaminated with freshly made bleach solution in the low pressure sprayer.
 Use the low-pressure sprayer to thoroughly cover the inside and outside surfaces.
-Allow 10 min of contact time before rinsing with water.
+For 10% bleach, allow 10 min of contact time before rinsing with water.
+A 20% bleach solution only needs to sit a few minutes before rinsing.
 Coolers may be left to air dry, or dried using clean paper towels while wearing clean gloves. - (4) Purchase sterile, chemical-free disposable 50-ml polypropylene tubes with maximum RCF of at least 6,000 x g.
 Even sterile tubes can still have traces of the chemical used to free the plastic tubes from the metal forms during production.
 Some manufacturers sell sterile tubes that do not have this residual chemical in them, and these should be used to avoid introducing PCR-inhibitors from the sample tube. - (5) Sample labels can be printed by the sampling agency.
 Sample containers will be labeled with an unique barcode ID or agency generated code (Section 1.7 for case and sample numbering) that does not indicate location (to allow blind processing).
 Labels will be printed on Rite-N-Rain® or some type of waterproof labels and affixed to the outside of the sample tubes. - (6) Once tubes have been labeled, they will be placed in the sterilized sample coolers in numerical order.
 Sample containers will be stored in the sterilized coolers until use, and will be transported only in the coolers.
 Although the sample ID number of the samples is not relevant except for identification purposes, collecting in consecutive order will aid in determining where samples were taken in case of a recording error. - (7) A minimum of 10% of the number of samples collected should be field blanks.
 For offices working with the WGL, all field blanks must be filled by WGL.
 For other agencies, blanks may be filled with any city-provided tap water (If water source is a well or you are unsure of the source, use distilled or deionized water).
 Note, if the sampling design for your particular body of water requires a specific sample size in order to meet a precise detection probability, then containers for control samples to meet the 10% will be added to the total number of sample containers dictated by your sampling plan.